 Solutions for Highly Effective Online Teaching & Learning

-Learning Impact On-Demand Virtual Series: Presenter Resources
+Learning Impact On-Demand Virtual Series: Presenter Resources and Guidelines

 Guidelines for Creating Engaging Webinar Content

 Webinar presenters will collaborate to develop engaging content that is focused on helping institutions do online/virtual learning better.
 The webinars will focus on various aspects of online learning to share lessons learned, best practices, and resources to support online programs at scale and in a sustainable manner.
 The following guidelines are provided to assist presenters in conducting engaging and informative webinars to help districts improve learning impact in an online/virtual format.

 The following formats are recommended for the webinar series.
 Presenters should work with IMS to select the best format to support the webinar learning objectives.